Request a Callback 01491 529 561

 1. Agatha Christie

-The world-famous mystery writer lived close to Wallingford for over 40 years.
-She wrote some of her most famous novels while living at Winterbrook House and was buried at St Mary’s Church in nearby Cholsey.
-Amateur sleuths can track down the Agatha Christie trail, a 5-mile walk taking in sites associated with her life and works.
+The world-famous mystery writer lived at nearby Winterbrook House for over 40 years and was buried at St Mary’s Church in Cholsey.
+Amateur sleuths can find the Agatha Christie trail, a 5-mile walk taking in sites associated with her life and works.

 2. It’s Murder!

-Agatha Christie isn’t the only one to have ‘committed murder’ in the area, Wallingford doubled as Causton, home of Detective Chief Inspector Barnaby, the lead character of TV’s Midsomer Murders.
+Agatha isn’t the only one to have ‘committed murder’ in the area.
+The town doubled as ‘Causton’, home of Detective Chief Inspector Barnaby, the lead character of TV’s Midsomer Murders.

 3. It’s Great!